Workplace Pressure Is a Signal

 Rather than starting with solutions, the focus is on understanding:

-• where stress appears most strongly
+• where pressure appears most strongly

 • how it is experienced across teams, roles, or leadership levels